sr3dna/androme/README.md

 ## user written html

 The DIV and FORM tag are not required for mobile devices which sometimes causes additional Linear layouts to be auto-generated.
-You can use the sample.html file provided to generate the layout XML and resources.
+You can use the sample.html file provided to generate the same layout XML and resources.

 ```xml
 <html>